exonum/exonum/components/keys/README.md

 ![rust 1.36.0+ required](https://img.shields.io/badge/rust-1.36.0+-blue.svg?label=Required%20Rust)

-`exonum-keys` provides tools for storing and loading encrypted keys for Exonum core.
+`exonum-keys` provides tools for storing and loading encrypted keys for Exonum nodes.

-This is a simple utility crate specialized for the Exonum core needs.
+This is a simple utility crate specialized for the Exonum needs.

 Consult [the crate docs](https://docs.rs/exonum-keys) for more details.